IMRC Center, Rm 101

 Trevor Owens, "Collecting and Preserving Digital Art: Interview with Richard Rinehart and Jon Ippolito," The Signal, Library of Congress, November 26, 2014. http://blogs.loc.gov/digitalpreservation/2014/11/collecting-and-preserving-digital-art-interview-with-richard-rinehart-and-jon-ippolito, accessed December 9, 2014.

-Jared Pliner, "New Media around Every Corner," interview with WVII ABC 7/WFVX Fox Bangor television, 2 May 2013, archived at http://www.foxbangor.com/newscast/news/newscasts/newscasts.html, accessed 3 May 2013.
+Jared Pliner, "New Media around Every Corner," interview for WVII ABC 7/WFVX Fox Bangor television, 2 May 2013, archived at http://www.foxbangor.com/newscast/news/newscasts/newscasts.html, accessed 3 May 2013.

 Ron Beard, "Cohousing: Alive and Well in Maine," Talk of the Towns, WERU-FM, http://weru.org, 25 January 2013.